GerritCodeReview/plugins_find-owners/src/main/resources/Documentation/rest-api.md

     * **project**: the change's project name.

-    * **branch**: the change's destination brach name.
+    * **branch**: the change's destination branch name.

     * **path2owners**:
-      a map from directory path or file glob to a string of owner emails separated by space.
+      a map from directory path or file glob to an array of owner emails.
       Note that `*` is a special owner email address.
       It means that there is no owner and anyone can be the owner.
       Included directories are those affected by the change revision.

     * **owner2paths**:
-      a map from owner email to directory path or file glob.
+      a map from owner email to an array of directory path or file glob.
       This is opposite to the path2owners map.

-* **file2owners**: a map from each file in the change patchset to the file owner emails, separated by space.
+* **file2owners**: a map from each file path in the change patchset to an array of the file's owner emails.

-* **reviewers**: an array of current reviewer emails followed by optional extra information that should be ignored for now.
+* **reviewers**: an array of current reviewer emails.

+* **owners**: an array of owner info objects.
+   Each owner info object has "email" and "weights" attributes.
-* **owners**: an array of owner emails followed by the owner weights, `[n1+n2+n3]`, which are the number of level 1, 2, 3+ controlled files.
+   The weights attribute is an array of integers like [n1, n2, n3], which are the number of level 1, 2, 3+ controlled files.
-   This list of owners are the keys in the owner2paths map.
+   The email attributes are the keys in the owner2paths map.
-   The array is sorted by owner weights.
+   This owners array is sorted by owner weights.
    Users should try to pick owners with more weights to review a change.

 * **files**: an alphabetically sorted files changed